ziziwho/clickbot/Installation/Android/Install_android.md

 4. [Bitcoinclick_bot](https://t.me/Bitcoinclick_bot?start=eBh6)

 and after you start all bot, continue to next step.
+##### Usage:

-> Usage: python main.py phone_number
+> python main.py phone_number [optional for notes]

-> Input number in international format (example: +639162995600)
+❗ Input number in international format (example: +1234567890)

 Open your termux terminal.
 Type the following command:
 ```
 python /storage/emulated/0/clickbot/main.py +639162995600
 ```
-Attention!
+⚠️ Attention!
 Make sure you enter your phone number which linked with telegram.
 Do not enter the number listed in the example
 This is an example command.

 ![cmd](/Images/termux-execute-cmd.png)